 Is English Enough in Thailand?

-In tourist areas of Thailand (Bangkok, Phuket, Pattaya), English is sufficient for basic needs; however, the local population's level of English is generally a simplified form known as "Tinglish."
+In tourist areas of Thailand (Bangkok, Phuket, Pattaya), English is sufficient for basic needs; however, the local population's level of English is often in a simplified form known as "Tinglish."
 Knowing basic Thai words provides a significant advantage for establishing deeper cultural connections, speeding up bureaucratic processes, and getting better prices in local markets.

 Is English Enough in Thailand?
 Communication Guide and Tinglish Culture